Categories

 The Ferry

 The location of Port Jefferson is named after our President Thomas Jefferson.
-Founded by steamboat companies who built them.
-On the other hand, the illegal consumption of alcohol such as rum became a problem for the authorities.
+They were founded by steamboat companies who built them.
+On the other hand, the illegal consumption of alcohol, such as rum, became a problem for the authorities.
 Production was confiscated from 1921 to 1933.
-Now days is replaced with tourism and business.
+Nowadays is replaced with tourism and business.

 Moreover, the winter shows metallic blue on the water.
-The boardwalk on a snow day cast shadows in various light purple and greens from its surrounds.
+The boardwalk on a snow day cast shadows in various light purple and greens from its surroundings.
 Exciting and full of surprises.
 The Ferry/Transporter

 Further to say, the most complicated part of working on these specific subjects is the water which changes every second.
-I placed together different fragments into one image. then enhanced on large to small scales.
-Followed it by the first waterfront, poles second, steamboat third, and the sky in the back.
+I placed together different fragments into one image.
+Then enhanced on large to small scales, followed by the first waterfront, poles second, steamboat third, and the sky in the back.

-I use watercolor medium for its open and transparent pigments.
+I use the watercolor medium for its open and transparent pigments.
 It also gives the rigid mechanics a loose and more relaxing style.
-On the contrary to oil painting is luminous and spontaneous.
+On the contrary, oil painting is luminous and spontaneous.
 The Ferry/Transporter

-Then it comes to the details from the water.
-Decisions have to be made to make it work.
-Such as, which direction the waves are moving.
+Then it comes to the details of the water.
+Decisions must be made to make it work, such as in which direction the waves are moving.
 Also, its reflection is critical.
 This last one is what enriches the subject with hue variations.

 THE FERRY